intel/he-toolkit/kit/README.md

-## Introduction
+## Introduction to `hekit`
-The hekit tool can be used by the user to easily set up the required environment to evaluate homomorphic encryption technology.
+The `hekit` tool can be used by the user to easily set up the required environment to evaluate homomorphic encryption technology.

 ## Usage
-The hekit can be executed using the following options:
+`hekit` can be executed using the following options:
 ```
-cd kit
-./hekit.py [--config CONFIG_FILE] {init, list, install, build, fetch, remove}
+hekit [--config CONFIG_FILE] {init, list, install, build, fetch, remove}
 ```
 where the options and input files are explained in the following sections.